 Sterling Immigration specialize in drafting persuasive business plans in support of UK Innovator Visa applications and will communicate the unique benefits of your business idea to the UK economy effectively to the UK immigration authorities.

 Awards and Accreditations

 The Innovator Visa replaced the old Tier 1 Entrepreneur Visa whcih was closed to new applicants on 29 March 2019.
-The Innovator visa category is for experienced businesspersons seeking to establish a business in the UK.
-You will need to have £50,000 to invest in your business (unless switching from the Tier 1 Graduate Entrepreneur or Start-up category or extending as an existing Innovator to pursue the same business venture) and have an innovative, viable and scalable business idea which is supported by an endorsing body.
+The Innovator visa category is ideal for those seeking to establish a business in the UK.
+You will need to have £50,000 to invest in your business and have an innovative, viable and scalable business idea which is supported by an endorsing body.

 What are the main requirements for an Innovator Visa?

 - Be at least 18 years old;

-- In general, if you are a first time applicant, you must have at least £50,000 available to invest in your business or have already invested £50,000 in your business;
+- In general, if you are a first time applicant, you must have at least £50,000 available to invest in your business or have already invested £50,000 in your business.

-- You must also have been endorsed by an approved UK endorsing body that has positively assessed your new business idea for innovation, viability and scalability and is satisfied that you will spend your entire working time in the UK on developing your business venture;
+- Your business idea must also have been endorsed by an approved UK endorsing body that has positively assessed your new business idea for innovation, viability and scalability and is satisfied that you will spend your entire working time in the UK on developing your business venture;

 - You genuinely intend to undertake, and are capable of undertaking, any work or business activity in the UK stated in your application;

 - You do not intend to work in the UK other than for the business(es) you have established;

-- You are competent in the English language to at least CEFR Level B2 (equivalent to IELTS 5.5 in reading, writing, listening and speaking); and
+- You are competent in the English language to at least IELTS 5.5;

-- You have at least £945 (additional to any investment funds required) available to support yourself without relying on public funds.
+- You have at least £945 (additional to any investment funds required) and £630 per dependent available to support you and your family members without relying on public funds.